This page provides information on V-Ray Proxy objects.

-Subdivide all meshes – When enabled, all alembic PolyMesh and SubD objects will be subdivided.
-When disabled, only SubD objects will be subdivided.
+Subdivide all meshes – When enabled, all alembic PolyMesh and SubD objects are subdivided.
+When disabled, only SubD objects are subdivided.

 Subdivision level – Controls the number of subdivision iterations.

-Subdivide UVs – Determines whether the UVs of the object will be subdivided at the borders.
+Subdivide UVs – Determines whether the UVs of the object are subdivided at the borders.

-Preserve geometry borders – When enabled, the geometry borders won't be subdivided.
+Preserve geometry borders – When enabled, the geometry borders are not subdivided.

 Preserve Map Borders – Specifies how to handle subdivisions of UV coordinates at UV seams when Subdivide UVs is enabled.
 The possible values are:

 None – UVs are always subdivided regardless of whether they are on a UV seam.

 Internal – Only preserve UVs if they are on an internal UV seam.